tap349/tap349.github.io/_posts/2016-03-16-GA-demystified.md

 <https://console.developers.google.com>

+**NOTE**: select pumba project (`Re***`) in top menu beforehand.

-OAuth 2.0 client IDs:
+OAuth client ID:

-- are used to authenticate application via OAuth 2.0
+- is used to identify your application (project)
-- have corresponding client secrets (aka API keys)
+- has corresponding client secrets (don't confuse with API keys!)
+- is managed in API Manager:

+  `Credentials (left sidebar) -> Credentials -> Credentials (tab)`

+API key:

+- is used to identify your application (project)
+- doesn't request user consent unlike OAuth client ID
-- are managed in API Manager:
+- is managed in API Manager:

   `Credentials (left sidebar) -> Credentials -> Credentials (tab)`